 How Is RAD Unique?

-You can learn more about RAD here, but the essentials of RAD are that it is based on a repository of reusable code, quickly-made prototypes, frequent client feedback, and a focus on usable software.
+The essentials of RAD are that it is based on a repository of reusable code, quickly-made prototypes, frequent client feedback, and a focus on usable software.

 RAD takes into account that clients may not know exactly what they want until they see the software in action, thus doing detailed planning may be a waste of time.